juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 However, most personalization has been done in a "shallow" way by using explicit information collected from users, such as user past activities (e.g., purchasing history), and user explicit preferences (e.g., "I want a car under $5000").
 While such information helps personalize a chatbot's interaction with a user, it is inadequate in many circumstances.
 Consider the following real-world examples.

 Sam is a new customer to a restaurant and has never ordered anything from the restaurant before.
-So the past activities of Sam is missing for this restaurant.
-What kind of dishes should a restaurant chatbot recommend to Sam?
+What kind of dishes should the restaurant's chatbot recommend to a new customer like Sam?

+Emma is a user of a wellness app for anger management.
+Emma is supposed to interact with the app and document her emotional states on a daily basis.
+How should the app's chatbot encourage Emma to stay on course when Emma wants to give up?

+Phil is a senior in college.
+To prepare for upcoming job interviews, Phil practices interviews with [an interview chatbot](https://dl.acm.org/doi/10.1145/3232077).
+What kind of advices the chatbot should give Phil and help him succeed in his job interviews?

+Amy has diabetes